ethcatherders/EIPIP/All EIPIP Meetings/Meeting 052.md

 * Micah mentioned security concerns with having too many people with access to delete issues; recommended potentially taking away other people's delete rights to keep the list of people with access short
 * Pooja recommended a review of the current list to make sure it is up to date to address Micah's concern
 ## 3. Discuss use of Git Submodules [Ref](https://github.com/ethereum-cat-herders/EIPIP/issues/116#issuecomment-1076352599) and [here](https://github.com/ethereum/EIPs/issues/4921)
-* Micah noted concerns with usage of submodules as it creates additional complexity to the repo
+* Micah noted concerns with usage of submodules as it creates additional complexity in the repo
 * Sam agreed with Micah's concerns and suggested keeping submodules limited for the time being and revisiting if usage continues
-* Pooja noted that there is consesus on Sam's proposal on handling submodules moving forward
 ## 4. [Mention number of EIP drafts that were submitted but not merged in EIPs Insight](https://github.com/ethereum-cat-herders/EIPIP/issues/115)
 * Request has been received to track number of PRs waiting to be merged and provide a breakdown by type (ERC, core, etc)
 * Pooja questioned whether there are any concerns with tracking this information